 When you’re walking on the side of the road looking for a camion stop, look out for Amarillos.
 Let them know where you’re going.
 You can take a seat on the side of the road & let them do most of the work, but you should also pay attention to all passing transport that may be going to your destination.

-For camiones & buses, you don’t need to tip the Amarillo, but it can be a nice gesture.
+For camiones & buses, you don’t need to tip the Amarillo, but it can be a nice gesture if you plan to backpack Cuba.
 As government workers, Amarillos make a very small salary, sometimes the driver will give them some money too.

 Should you Travel by Camiones in Cuba?

-We saved hundreds of dollars by travelling solely on camiones in Cuba, with the occasional colectivo shared taxi – but was it worth it?
+We saved hundreds of dollars by traveling around Cuba solely by camiones, with the occasional colectivo shared taxi – but was it worth it?
 We’re not sure…

-For the reasons listed above, we can only recommend it for experienced, hardcore shoestring DIY travellers would really want or need to save money.
+For the reasons listed above, we can only recommend it for experienced, hardcore shoestring DIY travellers who really want or need to save money – not just anyone that wants to backpack Cuba!

 It will take up a lot of your time & it’s very draining process to go through every 2 or 3 days.